Passage time from four to two blocks of opinions in the voter model and walks in the quarter plane: Introduction

-By ``the voter model" we mean a continuous-time process on $\{0,1\}^{\mathbb{Z}}$ that can be interpreted as follows~: initially there is zero or one ``particle" at each site of $\mathbb{Z}$, then a new particle appears at an empty site $x$ according to an exponential law with a rate proportional to the number of nearest neighbors of $x$ occupied by a particle and a particle present at $x$ disappears according to an exponential law with a rate proportional to the number of empty neighbors of $x$.
-Moreover, we suppose that the initial state is in $\mathcal{D}$, that is by definition the set of configurations with a finite number of empty sites to the left of the origin and a finite number of particles to the right of it.
-The fact that the initial state is in $\mathcal{D}$ implies that at any time the process belongs to $\mathcal{D}$.
-In particular, at any time, there is a finite number of ``$01$" (resp.\ ``$10$"), i.e.\ a finite number of pairs of sites $(x,x+1)$ with $0$ (resp.\ $1$) particle at $x$ and $1$ (resp.\ $0$) particle at $x+1$.
+By the voter model we mean a continuous-time process on $\{0,1\}^{{\bf Z}}$ (here and throughout, ${\bf Z} = \{\ldots ,-1,0,1,\ldots \}$) that can be interpreted as follows: initially, at each site of ${\bf Z}$, there is zero or one particle; then a particle appears (resp.\ disappears) at an empty (resp.\ occupied) site $x$ according to an exponential law with a rate proportional to the number of nearest neighbors of $x$ which are occupied (resp.\ empty).
+Moreover, we assume that the initial state appertains to the set of configurations having a finite number of empty (resp.\ occupied) sites on the left (resp.\ right) of the origin $0$, {see \eqref{v-config} for an example.} In particular, this implies that at any time the process will belong to this set of configurations.
+As a consequence there is, at any time, a finite number of ``$01$'' (resp.\ ``$10$''), i.e., a finite number of pairs of sites $(x,x+1)$ with zero (resp.\ one) particle at $x$ and one (resp.\ zero) particle at $x+1$.

-The associated discrete-time voter model is the Markov process with state-space $\mathcal{D}$ and the following dynamic~: consider $\mathcal{C}_{n}$, the configuration at time $n$~; according to the previous paragraph there is in $\mathcal{C}_{n}$ a finite number of ``$01$" and ``$10$".
-In order to construct $\mathcal{C}_{n+1}$, one first chooses with a uniform distribution one of these ``$01$" and ``$10$" in $\mathcal{C}_{n}$, then one replaces it with probability $1/2$ by ``$00$" or ``$11$".
+The underlying discrete-time voter model is a Markov chain with the following dynamic: denote by $\mathscr{C}_{k}$ the configuration at time $k$ (and remember that according to the previous paragraph, there is only a finite number of ``$01$'' and ``$10$'' in $\mathscr{C}_{k}$); next, in order to construct $\mathscr{C}_{k+1}$, one first chooses with a uniform distribution one of these ``$01$'' and ``$10$'' in $\mathscr{C}_{k}$, then one replaces it, with probability $1/2$, by ``$00$'' or ``$11$''.

-If the voter model starts from the configuration $1_{\{x\leq 0\}}$, called the Heaviside configuration, then at any time the process is a (random) translation of this configuration.
-This fact suggests to consider the following equivalence relation~: two configurations are said to be equivalent if we can obtain both of them by a translation of the other.
-From now on we will work on $\tilde{\mathcal{D}}$, the quotient space of $\mathcal{D}$ by this equivalence relation.
-Clearly, any equivalence class of $\tilde{\mathcal{D}}$ can be identified by a finite set of positive numbers $(n_{1},m_{1},\ldots ,n_{N},m_{N})$~:
+If the voter model starts from the Heaviside configuration, i.e., the configuration having only occupied (resp.\ empty) sites on the left (resp.\ right) of the origin, then at any time, the process will be a translation of it.
+This fact suggests to consider the following equivalence relation: two configurations are equivalent if they are translations the one of the other.

+From now on, we shall work on the underlying quotient space, the equivalence classes of which being identified by finite sets of positive integers $(X_{1},Y_{1},\ldots , X_{N},Y_{N})$: